-EFC Writes Law Society of B.C.
-About Trinity Western
+EFC Writes Law Society in New Brunswick About Trinity Western

-EFC at Anniversary Consultation for Office of Relgious Freedom
+EFC at Anniversary Consultation for Office of Religious Freedom

 The EFC’s Anita Levesque, Co-ordinator for the EFC’s Religious Liberty Commission, attended a consultation on Middle Eastern Christians After 2010: Persecution, Religious Freedom and Pluralism hosted by Canada’s Office of Religious Freedom on the occasion of its first anniversary.
 Panel specialists included Carl Hetu of the Catholic Near East Welfare Association of Canada, Rabbi Reuven Bulka of the Ottawa Congregation Machzikei Hadas, and Father Shenouda Boutros from St. Mary Coptic Orthodox Church.